 Help Save Children in Haiti

-Suffering from extreme poverty and the aftermath of natural disasters, children in Haiti need your help.*
+Suffering from extreme poverty, as well as child mortality, forced labor and deadly violence in the double digits, all in the aftermath of devastating natural disasters, children in Haiti need your help.

 - 59% of people live in poverty